VulnScythe/system-info-reporter/README.md

 This project is intended for educational and administrative use only.
 Do not use it for malicious purposes.
 Always ensure you have permission before collecting or sharing system/network information.

+---

+## 💌 Support
+If you found this project helpful, please consider giving it a star or following my profile.

 ### 🤝 Contributing

 Pull requests are welcome!
 For major changes, please open an issue first to discuss what you’d like to improve.